-India's Budget Threat In Focus After PM Modi Loses Karnataka
+India's Budget Threat in Focus After PM Modi Loses Karnataka

-The budget was already under strain even before his weekend's events in Karnataka -- the state where PM Modi's BJP failed to form a government.
-The fiscal target was breached in the 2018 financial year, while the goal for this year was widened to 3.3 percent of gross domestic product.
+The budget was already under strain even before this weekend's events in Karnataka -- where PM Modi's Bharatiya Janata Party failed to form a government.
+The fiscal target was breached in the 2018 financial year, while the goal for this year was widened to 3.3 per cent of gross domestic product.

-Add to that a surge in oil prices, a more than 6 percent slump in the rupee against the dollar this year, and a pick-up in inflation, and India's outlook is starting to look gloomy.
+Add to that a surge in oil prices, the currency's more than 6 per cent slump against the dollar this year, and a pick-up in inflation, and India's outlook is starting to look gloomy.

 Bonds have taken a knock this year, fueled by wider budget targets, faster inflation and a global selloff of emerging market assets.
 Yields on the 10-year bond have climbed almost 50 basis points since the beginning of the year.